 Mixed Aged Classes

-From September 2020 we will be teaching our first mixed class in Year 1/2; we are really excited for this next step in our Kimble journey!
-The team have worked exceptionally hard to create new rolling programmes (essentially a curriculum that runs over two years) and we are proud to communicate that this is among the best we’ve seen in our roles-which is incredible!
+In September 2020, Years 1 and 2 became our first mixed class.
+The team have worked exceptionally hard to create new rolling programmes (essentially a curriculum that runs over two years) and we were proud to receive feedback from the Great Learners Trust that they are amongst the best they have seen!

 What is a Mixed Age Class?

 A mixed age class is a class in which there are children who are from more than one-year group within the same classroom.
 In most cases, a mixed age class will comprise of pupils from the same Key Stage (Key Stage 1, Lower Key Stage 2 and Upper Key Stage 2).

 How are the classes structured at Great Kimble School?

 At Great Kimble School we have the following class structures:

 - Year 1 and Year 2 (KS1) – from September 2020